dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a (not real) test shop using a load testing tool.
-During these load tests, we developed some instrumentation with `bpftrace` to gain insight into the cache access pattern.
+During these load tests, we developed some instrumentation with `bpftrace` to gain insight into the cache access patterns.

 ## War Games

-To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up "Red team / Blue team" exercises, where the "Red" team tries to devise pathological scenarios using our internal load-testing tools, used to simulate flash-sale application flows against the platform.
+To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up "Red team / Blue team" exercises, where the "Red team" tries to devise pathological scenarios using our internal load-testing tools, used to simulate flash-sale application flows against the platform.